Books of Blood: "The Age of Desire"

 A private laboratory runs experiments on volunteers to investigate the libido and try to develop a chemical aphrodisiac.
-One of the experiments goes wrong, when a man suddenly goes insane with lust.
-His perpetual state of arousal erodes his respect for morality or the law.
-He rapes, murders, and mutilates one of the scientists and then escapes to cause wanton mayhem, eventually burning himself out and dying.
+One of the experiments goes wrong when a man suddenly goes insane with lust.
+His perpetual state of arousal erodes his respect for morality and the law.
+He rapes, murders and mutilates one of the scientists and then escapes to cause wanton mayhem, eventually burning himself out and dying.

 Volume Five

 Published in the United States as In the Flesh.

 "The Forbidden"

 Helen is a university student doing a thesis on graffiti who selects a run-down estate as a focus for her study.
 She notices disturbing graffiti that references an urban legend called the Candyman.
 Further inquiries lead her to believe this is connected with recent murders and mutilations, although the locals are reluctant to discuss the incidents.
-She eventually encounters the Candyman himself.
+She suddenly encounters the Candyman himself, who is displeased at her skepticism of his existence.
+As the Candyman requires the belief of the estate's inhabitants to exist, she is lured by him into a bonfire on Bonfire Night, where she is burned alive as part of a sacrifice to contribute to his legend and continue the locals' belief in him.